Merck Foundation Marks International Day of Girls and Women in Science Through Their STEM Program - Press Release India

 Business Wire India

-Merck Foundation launch “MARS Best African Woman Researchers Awards” annually to empower and acknowledge women in science.

-Merck Foundation empowers African Women in the areas of Science and Technology through providing 650 scholarships to female doctors out of 1470 scholarships.
+Merck Foundation empowers African Women in the areas of Science and Technology through providing scholarships to more than 550 female doctors out of 1200 scholarships.

-Merck Foundation recently conducted MARS Awards Ceremony with African Union and 11 African Ministers announced MARS Best African Women Researchers and Young African Researchers Awards winners.

-Merck Foundation also announced the Call for Applications for Merck Foundation Africa Research Summit – MARS Awards 2023 to empower Women and Youth in STEM in Africa with special focus on scientific research in Women Health and Infertility & Reproductive Health.
+Merck Foundation launch annually “MARS Best African Woman Researchers Awards” to acknowledge women in science.

+Merck Foundation works closely with African policy makers to empower girls in education and women in STEM

 We have also launched MARS Awards to appreciate and recognize ‘Best African Women Researchers’ and ‘Best Young African Researcher’.
 Our aim is to empower women and young African researchers, advance their research capacity and promote their contribution to STEM (Science, Technology, Engineering and Mathematics).”

+Merck Foundation has announced the Call for Applications for their prestigious Merck Foundation Africa Research Summit (MARS) Awards 2022.
+The key focus for this year will be: ‘The Role of Scientific Research in responding to Cancer and Vaccines Development – Two emerging challenges in Africa’.
+Through this contest, Merck Foundation aims to empower young African researchers & women researchers to strengthen the important role research plays towards contributing to public health thus improving healthcare capacity in Africa.

-Senator Dr. Rasha Kelej further emphasized, “In partnership with my dear sisters, African First Ladies, we have been transforming the patient care landscape in Africa by providing medical training to young doctors in many critical medical specialties.
-Out of the total 1470 scholarships provided, more than 650 scholarships have been provided to female medical graduates.
-This is close to 45% of the total beneficiaries, which is a great milestone for us.”
+Senator Dr. Rasha Kelej further emphasized, “In partnership with the African First Ladies, we have been building healthcare capacity through providing training to healthcare providers in many medical specialties.
+More than 1200 medical graduates have benefitted from this program so far.
+I am very proud that out of these over 552 are female medical graduates.
+This is close to 50% of the total beneficiaries, which is a great milestone for us.”

-Every year, Merck Foundation conducts “Merck Foundation Africa Research Summit- MARS” in partnership with African Governments and African Union Scientific.
-This year’s MARS will be in partnership with International Federation of Fertility Societies -IFFS, Africa Reproductive Care Society – ARCS, Manipal University and African Union Scientific Technical Research Commission.
-MARS brings together researchers and policy makers from across Africa to prepare for the road ahead in Africa’s development as an international hub for excellence in scientific innovation and define interventions to empower women and youth through education in general and in STEM in particular.

-Merck Foundation also announced the Call for Applications for their prestigious Merck Foundation Africa Research Summit (MARS) Awards 2023.

-Moreover, through their “Our Africa” TV program, Merck Foundation emphasized on the importance supporting girl education through many episodes and has dedicated 3 episodes out of the 15 episodes to this topic.
-The pan African TV program is conceptualized, produced, directed, and co-hosted by Senator, Dr. Rasha Kelej, CEO of Merck Foundation.
-The TV program has been broadcasted on National TV Stations of Ghana, Kenya, Uganda, Zambia, Liberia, Sierra Leone, and soon to be also broadcast in The Gambia, Ghana Kenya, and Botswana.

-Watch the one of Episode of “Our Africa by Merck Foundation” TV program on Supporting Girl Education: https://youtu.be/jGz6yNSik7g
+Merck Foundation strongly believes that Education is one of the most critical areas of women empowerment.
+Through their ‘Educating Linda’ program, Merck Foundation has been supporting education of some of the unprivileged but brilliant girls by providing scholarship and grants that can cover school fees, school uniforms and other essentials including notebooks, pens and mathematical instruments, so they can reach their potential and pursue their dreams.

-Merck Foundation has also released many inspiring songs with African Artists to support girl education.
+Merck Foundation has also released many inspiring children’s storybooks and songs on women empowerment supporting girls’ education.

-Watch, share & subscribe to the “Girl Can” song here, sung by two famous singers, Irene and Cwesi from Liberia and Ghana respectively: https://www.youtube.com/watch?v=6LP92vAWYgs
+1. Watch, share & subscribe to the “Girl Can” song here, sung by two famous singers, Irene and Cwezi from Liberia and Ghana respectively: https://www.youtube.com/watch?v=6LP92vAWYgs

-Watch, share & subscribe to the “Superwoman” song here, sung by two famous singers, Cwesi and Adina from Ghana respectively: https://www.youtube.com/watch?v=NqBg9b0uG_c

-Watch share & subscribe “Tu Podes Sim” Portuguese song, which means “Yes, You Can” in English by Blaze and Tamyris Moiane, singers from Mozambique in English here: https://youtu.be/BGWR2S-mxl4
+2. Watch share & subscribe to “Tu Podes Sim” Portuguese song, which means “Yes, You Can” in English, here, sung by two famous singers, Blaze and Tamyris Moiane, talented singers from Mozambique: https://www.youtube.com/watch?v=BGWR2S-mxl4

-Merck Foundation has also introduced and launched interesting storybooks for children to underline the importance of girls’ education and enable them to reach their potential in STEM.

 Last Date of Submission: